 “This technology is a tool for me, like a brush.
 A painter has their colors.
 I use light and technology.”

-Emphasizing harmony as it gracefully sits between two idols of femininity adorning The Peninsula Hotel’s landmark facade on 5th Avenue – Ceres, the goddess of fertility, and Diana, the goddess of the hunt, representing its power and softness – PINK LOTUS connects the two with its balancing qualities.
-PINK LOTUS was exclusively curated by Circa 1881.
+PINK LOTUS, a large-scale monumental light sculpture by Amorós, assumes the shape of this symbolic flower, emphasizing harmony as it gracefully sits between two idols of femininity adorning The Peninsula Hotel’s landmark facade on 5th Avenue.
+Ceres, the goddess of fertility, and Diane, the goddess of the hunt, represent its power and softness, while PINK LOTUS connects the two with its balancing qualities.

 “The first time I saw a lotus flower, known to be a source of enlightenment, purity and abundance, was in Shanghai.
 Immediately, I was mesmerized by its beauty, shape and movement.
 The idea of balance is the spiritual principle anchored in my work, and a determining factor for my perspective and perception of nature and landscape – being present and active.”